Catfish Hunter: Kansas City/Oakland Athletics

+Hunter signed with the A's on June 8, 1964, for a reported $75,000, but did not play professionally during the 1964 regular season due to foot surgery and the subsequent recovery from his hunting accident the previous fall.
+He made his professional baseball debut in the Florida Instructional League in the fall of 1964.

-Finley gave Hunter the nickname "Catfish" in 1965 because he thought his 19-year-old pitcher needed a flashy nickname.
+It is commonly cited that Finley gave Hunter the nickname "Catfish" in 1965 because he thought his 19-year-old pitcher needed a flashy nickname.
 A story circulated that his family gave him the nickname as a child when he went missing and was later found with a string of catfish; there is no truth to that explanation.
+However, news articles published mere days after his signing in 1964 reference the nickname (as well as that of John "Blue Moon" Odom, who signed at the same time).

-Hunter made his professional baseball debut in the Florida Instructional League in 1964 but otherwise never played in the minor leagues.
-He made his major league debut in May, and earned his first win on July 27 in Fenway Park over the Boston Red Sox.
+Aside from the fall stint in the instructional league, Hunter never played in the minor leagues.
+He made his major league debut in May, 1965 and earned his first win on July 27 in Fenway Park over the Boston Red Sox.
 In 1966 and 1967, he was named to the American League All-Star team.